dojo/docs/dijit/Calendar.rst

 Examples
 ========

-A plain Calendar widget with the formatted date below
+A plain Calendar widget with the formatted date below:

 .. code-example::
   :type: inline